dojo/framework/docs/en/resources/supplemental.md

 ### `getOrRead()`

-The `getOrRead` function takes a `template`, the `ResourceOptions` and optionally any `initOptions` that are required. `getOrRead` returns an array of data for each of the pages requested in the passed `ResourceOptions`.
+The `getOrRead` function takes a `template`, the `ResourceOptions`, and optionally any `initOptions` that are required. `getOrRead` returns an array of data for each of the pages requested in the passed `ResourceOptions`.
 If the data is not already available, it will perform a `read` using the passed template.
 Once the `data` has been set in the resource, the widget will be invalidated in a reactive manner.

 > MyResourceAwareWidget.tsx